 Art as provocation, not decoration

-“Every exhibition is an experiment for us,” continues Iwona Bigos.
+“”Every exhibition is a unique experiment,” continues Iwona Bigos.
 “Right now we’re showing a retrospective of Waldemar Cwenarski — Czułość.
 Powroty i poszukiwania (Tenderness: Returns & Explorations).”

-“People sometimes leave moved,” she says.
-“But art is not meant to comfort.
-Art is meant to provoke.”
+“People sometimes leave feeling moved,” Iwona says: “But art is not just for pleasure.
+Contemporary art should provoke.”

 Wrocław as a laboratory of creativity

 “Wrocław is a city of artists,” she goes on.
 “We have an Academy of Fine Arts, small galleries, experimental spaces.
-Many are run by our former students—it’s an ecosystem where people know each other, discuss, react.”
+It’s an ecosystem where people know each other, discuss, react.”

 Fantasy like oxygen